asyrjasalo/RESTinstance/README.rst

     ./genlibdoc

-To release the Python package to PyPi:
+To build and release Python package to PyPi:

 ::